-A sensitivity analysis has been done where the variables included in the value-in-use model were changed and the effect on the recoverable amount was analysed.
-For the forecasted cash flow, growth, growth margin, working capital tied-up and investments are important factors.
+A number of sensitivity analyzes have been done where the variables included in the value-in-use model were changed and the effect on the recoverable amount was analysed.
+For the forecasted cash flow, growth, operating margin, working capital tied-up and investments are important factors.
 For the valuation, the discount rate is also an important parameter.
-For the model, investments have been assumed to be in line with depreciation and working capital tied-up is assumed to be in line with the outcome for 2019.
-The profit margin assumed in the model is also in line with the outcome for 2019.
-In the sensitivity analysis, the discount rate has been adjusted with +1 percent and growth has been adjusted with -1 percent, which shows that no further impairment requirements are needed.
-The sensitivity for lower underlying profit margins is slightly higher.
+The analyzes have focused on a deterioration of the average growth rate or operating margin by one percentage point or that the discount rate has been increased by one percentage point.
+The analyses have not indicated any impairment requirements, but rather that the value in use exceeds the book value for both of the cash generating units.